In alphabetical order

 Carlene Raibley loved dancing from the age of three and later trained at Northern California Dance Conservatory where she focused on Modern and Contemporary styles.
 Along with training in Ballet, Modern, Jazz, and Tap dance, Carlene enjoys exploring many partnering styles including Contact Improvisation, Swing, Salsa, Bachata, and Blues dancing in her free time.
 Her interest in connecting with dancers all over the world and learning more took her to London Contemporary Dance School (LCDS) where she graduated with a Bachelor of Arts First Class Honours degree.
 While at LCDS she studied under dancers and choreographers from Scottish Dance Theatre, Sydney Dance Company, Punchdrunk, Batsheva Dance Company, DV8 Physical Theatre, Gravity and Levity, the Merce Cunningham Dance Company, Richard Alston Dance, Rubberband Dance, and Van Huynh Company.
 She explored studies of choreography, technique, artistry, improvisation, and performance.
 During her time living abroad, Carlene also worked at Disneyland Paris as a Parade Dancer and Character Performer.
-Currently Carlene is working at NCDC as a Ballet instructor while expanding her own artistic work.
+Carlene worked at NCDC as a Ballet instructor until moving to Idaho to perform and teach.

 Jenni Richards started dancing at a very young age and has had passion for dance and performance ever since.
 She began her training at The Conservatory of Dance and Performing Arts where she studied ballet, jazz, contemporary and was a performing member of their Christian ballet company, Ballet Rejoice.
 She also performed with Placer Theatre Ballet for ten years, progressing from the corps de ballet to performing soloist and title roles.
 Over summers, Jenni has enjoyed training at San Jose Ballet, Long Beach Ballet, American Ballet Theatre New York, Pittsburgh Ballet Theatre, and Ballet Austin.
 Jenni currently trains and performs with the Sacramento Ballet Youth Ensemble under Maia Wilkins and Carrine Binda.